92kns/perftest-brain/README.md

 # perftest-brain

-CLI tool that acts as an embedded senior Firefox performance-test engineer.
-Diagnoses intermittent performance test failures, generates fix patches, and supports the sheriff triage workflow.
+Routes Firefox performance failure signals — Perfherder alerts, Treeherder job URLs, test names — through diagnosis, patch generation, and sheriff triage.
+Encodes harness-specific knowledge for raptor, mozperftest, and browsertime, and integrates with treeherder-cli, stmo-cli, and searchfox-cli already in your Firefox checkout.

-Encodes knowledge of the raptor, mozperftest, and browsertime harnesses.
 Designed for use by both engineers and AI agents.

 > For AI agents: see [AGENTS.md](AGENTS.md) for the full workflow guide, or run `perftest-brain agents`.